Prehistoric Rock Art

 Definition and Types

 Rock art is a rather vague term which denotes prehistoric man-made markings on natural stone.
 Similar terms include: "rock carvings", "rock engravings", "rock inscriptions", "rock drawings" and "rock paintings".
-This type of Stone Age art is traditionally divided into two main categories: (1) Petroglyphs: meaning, rock carvings or engravings; this category also includes works of prehistoric sculpture that are part of the rocks themselves (parietal), such as relief sculpture.
+This type of Stone Age art is traditionally divided into two main categories: (1) Petroglyphs: meaning, rock engravings or carvings; this category also includes works of prehistoric sculpture that are part of the rocks themselves (known as parietal art), such as relief sculpture.
 (2) Pictographs: meaning, paintings or drawings.
 While these petroglyphs and pictographs have been found on the walls of caves, or on exposed outdoor sections of rock, in practice, the earliest art of Europe was created in subterranean caves, while in (say) Northern Africa it is found mostly on the surface of the ground.
 A third, smaller category of rock art is associated with Megaliths or Petroforms, involving the arrangement of stones to create a type of monument (eg. Stonehenge stone circle).

 Characteristics

 Petroglyphs are generally made by removing the surface of the rock, by carving, scratching, drilling, or sculpting.
 The markings can be dyed or painted, or enhanced through polishing.
 Petroglyphs have been discovered all over the populated world, notably in parts of Africa, Scandinavia, Siberia, southwestern North America, Northern and Western Australia, and the Iberian Peninsula.
 Some of these images have a special cultural and/or religious significance for the societies that created them.
 The most important, but mysterious, type of petroglyph is the cupule - a non-functional cup-shaped hole created by percussion in the horizontal or vertical surface of a rock.
 By far the oldest art, cupules have been discovered on every continent except Antarctica, and continued to be created throughout all three eras of the Stone Age.
 Cupules have also been referred to as "pits", "hollows", "cups", "cup marks" - even "pot-holes".
-Relief sculpture also appeared at a relatively early stage, as exemplified by the famous Venus of Laussel (c.23,000 BCE) a bas-relief of a naked woman with the typical exaggerated features of a Venus statuette.

 Megalithic rock art is best exemplified by the complex spiral engravings at the entrance of the Newgrange Neolithic Passage Tomb, in Ireland.
 However, although Newgrange is the most famous site within the Bru na Boinne complex in County Meath, the mound at the Knowth megalithic tomb (Newgrange's sister site) has a huge number of rock engravings around its circumference.
 Indeed, Knowth is reputedly home to about one third of all megalithic art in Western Europe.